 For the image manipulation detection and localization (MDL) task, the objective is to detect if a probe has been manipulated and, if so, to spatially localize the edits.
-Localization is encouraged but not required for NC2017.
+Localization is encouraged but not required for MFC2018.
 Manipulation can be of many forms, including resizing, splicing, cloning, cropping, histogram equalization, etc.

-For each trial, which consists of a single probe image or video, the MDL system must render a confidence score1 with higher numbers indicating the probe image is more likely to have been manipulated.
-The primary metric for measuring detection performance will be Area Under the Receiver Operating Characteristic (ROC) Curve (AUC) (see Section 6.1.2); additional metrics may be used.
+For each trial, which consists of a single probe image or video, the MDL system must render a confidence score with higher numbers indicating the probe image is more likely to have been manipulated.
+The primary metric for measuring detection performance will be Area Under the Receiver Operating Characteristic (ROC) Curve (AUC) (see Section 6.1.2) as well as Correct Detection (CD) at a False Alarm Rate (FAR) of 5% (see Section 6.1.3); additional metrics may be used.

 For localization, the system-rendered mask image for each trial must be relative to the probe image and must indicate the region(s) and confidence that the probe image was manipulated.
-The form of the system-provided masks is defined in Section 5.1.2.1.
+The form of the systemprovided masks is defined in Section 5.1.2.1.
 If the mask image for a trial is detected by a system to find no localizable content change, it can be omitted and is assumed to be empty.
-The reference mask for each true manipulation is a colorized reference mask2, a three-channel (RGB) PNG image in which a white pixel indicates the region has not been manipulated and a non-white pixel indicates the region has been manipulated.
-Each different non-white color indicates a separate manipulation, and the colors are trial-dependent.
-Not all manipulations require localization output.
+The reference mask for each true manipulation with localized content change is a layered reference mask, a lossless JPEG 2000 image in which, on each layer, a white pixel indicates the region has not been manipulated and a black pixel indicates the region has been manipulated.
+The reference mask for each true manipulation without localized content change is a reference mask, a JPEG 2000 image in which each pixel is white; that is, if there is no localized content change

-1 The confidence score can be of any real domain/range.
+&lt;sup>1 The confidence score can be of any real domain/range.
 The confidence scores must be orderable across trials, but not systems.